 - You'll also be using interactions to make the dropdown work — open and close when triggered

-- Building the interaction to toggle the dropdown
+- Build the interaction to toggle the dropdown

 - Drag in your first div block from the add elements panel.